Today I am taking the risk of penetrating Steve Wyrick through jet turbine illusion secret and emerge with the reveal to share with you.

 This American television specials showcasing stage illusions and escapology acts, which were made for the NBC network.

-This is just my assumption how Steve Wyrick walks through the sharp spinning blades illusion is done.
+After viewing Steve Wyrick walking through the sharp spinning blades illusion video clip, I know precisely how the penetration effect is done.

 The Effect: